rananna/back-to-the-future-timecircuits/readme.md

   <a href="LICENSE.txt"><img alt="License" src="https://img.shields.io/badge/License-MIT-blue.svg"></a>
 </p>

 > **Great Scott!** You've found the schematics for a fully-functional, WiFi-enabled Time Circuits display.
 While it can't *actually* travel through time (the flux capacitor technology is still a bit tricky), it brings the iconic look, feel, and sounds of the DeLorean's dashboard right to your desk.
 Using an ESP32, 12 alphanumeric displays, and a little bit of 1.21-gigawatt...
-I mean, 5-volt... ingenuity, this display connects to your network to show the Destination Time, Present Time, and Last Time Departed, all fully configurable from a slick, mobile-friendly web interface.
+I mean, 5-volt... ingenuity, this display connects to your network to show the Destination Time, Present Time, and Last Time Departed, all fully configurable from a slick, mobile-friendly web interface and deeply integrated with Home Assistant.

 ---
 ## 🚀 Quick Start Guide